BurendoUK/burendo-handbook-public/docs/People/Roles/test-consultant.md

 ## Essential skills

-You’ll need some skills to help you pick the role up quickly, but it’s not a long list.
+We believe every engineer should have a fundamental understanding of development, infrastructure and testing and therefore you’ll need at least some of these skills to help you pick the role up quickly.
+It’s not a long list, in no particular order, and like Meatloaf said _"Two out of three ain't bad."_

+At least one of:
+- An understanding of the testing pyramid
-- A thorough understanding of being a tester in an agile environment
+- An understanding in the use of automation in the appropriate places
+- Experience of API testing using tools such as Postman or JMeter
+- Exposure to CI/CD pipelines and experience of continuous testing
+- An understanding of and ability to influence non-functional requirements
 - Experience creating test strategies and collaborating with people to achieve this

-- An ability to use automation in the appropriate places
-- Exposure to CI/CD pipelines and experience of continuous testing
+Any of:
+- An understanding of behavioural driven development (BDD) and its benefits and drawbacks
 - Ability to understand and debug code using IDEs such as Visual Studio or IntelliJ
-- Experienced in API testing using tools such as Postman or JMeter
-- An understanding of behavioural driven development (BDD) and its benefits and drawbacks
 - Experience of source code management
-- An understanding of and ability to influence non-functional requirements
-- Experience in 3 Amigos sessions
+- A thorough understanding of being a tester in an agile environment
 - Experience working within cloud environments, in particular AWS

 ## Desirable skills